Debunking COVID-19 myths

 Ivermectin treats or prevents certain parasite infections in animals and in humans.
 These drugs don't treat viruses.
 Taking large doses of this drug can cause serious harm.

 Hydroxychloroquine and chloroquine are malaria medicines.
 Early in the pandemic, when no treatments existed, the FDA authorized these medicines for emergency use.
 But the FDA withdrew that authorization when clinical trials showed that the drugs weren't effective for treating COVID-19.
-They also can cause serious heart problems.
+They also can cause serious heart conditions.